-It took longer than expected, but the harsh winter is finally over and summer is right around the corner.
-If you're anything like me, that means you're going to be turning on the air conditioner soon—but is your house really ready?
-With residential energy costs at an all-time high, it's important to make sure that your house is as efficient as it can possibly be—and I'm not just talking about your HVAC system!
-Luckily, we have some basic tips for success.
+Now that summer has arrived, it’s important to remember that your air conditioner can often increase your residential energy costs this season, so it's important to make sure that your house is as efficient as it can possibly be—and not just your HVAC system!
+Here are some basic tips for success.

-To evaluate your home's energy efficiency, you can either perform your own home energy audit or hire a professional to do it for you.
-First, let's cover some basics for the do-it-yourself home energy audit!
+To evaluate your home's energy efficiency, you can either perform your own home energy assessment or hire a professional to do it for you.
+First, let's cover some basics for the do-it-yourself home energy assessment.

 Locate and Seal Air Leaks

-The quickest way to waste money in your home is to let all the air escape, but a simple check around your windows, doors, and floors will do the trick.
-Whether you're a DIY aficionado or a home improvement klutz, you can use a smoke pencil from any home improvement store to identify leaks in the house and then use a caulking gun or weatherstripping tool to fix the problem.
+The quickest way to waste energy and money in your home is to let the air escape, but a simple check around your windows, doors, and floors will do the trick.
+Whether you're a DIY aficionado or a newbie to home improvement, you can use a smoke pencil from any home improvement store to identify leaks in the house and then use a caulking gun or weatherstripping tool to seal the problem area.

 Check Your Insulation

 Depending on the age of your house and the last time you had insulation installed, you might not have the recommended amount or the optimal type of insulation for today's climate.
 Also, make sure the access your attic is properly sealed and insulated with a comparable amount of insulation as the attic itself.